-Wilson Park of Minnetonka, a small space tucked in between wooded areas and the neighborhood street a short distance from my house.
+Wilton Park of Minnetonka, a small space tucked in between wooded areas and the neighborhood street a short distance from my house.
 For the last 30 years, I have been taking my morning walk rain or shine cold or hot.
 In the summer, I stop by the mulberry tree on my way there, taste its fruits (tute), an old childhood favorite.
 The park brought a few neighbors together, with their kids and dogs, having dog’s conversation, wondering about dogs’ names, breeds, and eating habits.
 We great each by our dog;s name, Im Woddy’s owner.
 Kids played tennis, soccer, basketball, and baseball paranetes just walked with their dogs.
 Sitting on one of the few benches there doing nothing, watching the world goes by, as an Egyptian born, we have mastered the art of sitting.
-The gray bench was by the tennis court and, through the years, brought people together, families, friends and lovers had their first kiss on it.
+The gray bench was by the tennis court and, through the years, PEOPLE SET ON IT, brought people together, families, friends and lovers had their first kiss on it.
 Kids and dogs took comfort released themselves by it.
 The gray bench witnessed lots of stories, kept lots of secrets, never complained, and always willing to listen.
 Since the lockdown and social distancing, Amid the COVID-19 pandemic.
-Life in the park slowly changed; silence loomed over the ark.
-People slowly stopped coming, dogs and kids disappeared, no more joyously plays, or random noise, all but vanished.
-The parking lot has no cars, the playground without kids to play, the tennis court without tennis, and the basketball hoop without swishing hope.
-The air is fresh but nobody to breathe, Every day, I would walk to the park stop briefly stop by the gray bench, seen it left alone, abandoned and ignored felt unappreciated—a vivid reminder of how the pandemic has shaken our lives to the core.
-Looking at the gray bench, seemed its tears waiting for a companion.
-Benches don’t speak but they sure listen !
+Life in the park slowly changed; silence loomed over the park landscape.
+People slowly stopped coming, dogs and kids disappeared, no more joyously plays, or innocent voices, the park’s life all but vanished.
+The parking lot has no cars, the playground without play, the tennis court without tennis, and the basketball hoop without hope.
+The air is fresh but nobody to breathe it, Every day, I would walk to the park stop briefly by the abandoned gray bench, alone, ignored and unappreciated—a vivid reminder of how the pandemic has shaken our lives to the core.
+Looking at the gray bench, waiting for a companion for someone to share stories.
+The gray bench doesn’t speak but sure a good listener !

-One day another doll showed up, sitting on the gray bench next to the young doll girl.
-It was a monkey doll with a pacifier stuck in its mouth.
+The next day another doll showed up, sitting on the gray bench next to the young doll girl.
+It was a doll of monkey with a pacifier stuck in its mouth.
 A few days later, a few dolls started sprouting on other benches in the park, different sizes, fresh looks, and different stories.
 I pulled my phone, and without thinking, I took one picture of the doll on the gray bench capturing the frozen moment.
 I have been haunted by the mystery of the doll in the park that is sitting on the gray bench.
 For the last few weeks, I have been taking a pictorial diary of the doll on the bench.
-I stand before the gray bench, take the same picture from the same spot, capturing the same image.
+I stand before the gray bench, look at it briefly, take the same picture from the same spot, capturing the same image.
 This is the diary as it was speaking to me by these images of the gray bench.
 This is the diary of the gray bench in the park when everyone left except a doll.

 The first day, April 10, it was a sunny day, crisp spring morning, after being alone and abandoned for a long time, a doll came and resting on me., a young girl, alone, with a colorful dress, and a big blue hat.
 Not abandoned or forgotten anymore…!!